a920604a/coursera-bk/Deeplearnnig.ai/Improving-Deep-Neural-Networks-Hyperparameter-Tuning-Regularization-and-Optimization/W1A2/Regularization.md

     db3 = 1./m * np.sum(dZ3, axis=1, keepdims=True)
     dA2 = np.dot(W3.T, dZ3)
     #(≈ 2 lines of code)
+    # dA2 =                # Step 1: Apply mask D2 to shut down the same neurons as during the forward propagation
+    # dA2 =                # Step 2: Scale the value of neurons that haven't been shut down
+    # YOUR CODE STARTS HERE
     dA2 = dA2 * D2         # Step 1: Apply mask D2 to shut down the same neurons as during the forward propagation
     dA2 = dA2 / keep_prob  # Step 2: Scale the value of neurons that haven't been shut down
-    # YOUR CODE STARTS HERE

     # YOUR CODE ENDS HERE